 Feed belt excess belt topside, then reach around and place the belt around the engines crankshaft pulley

-Belly pan side again – now fit the belt to drive plate pulley and rotate drive plate to seat the belt all the way around
+Belly pan side again – now fit the belt to the drive plate pulley and rotate the drive plate to seat the belt all the way around

 Fit the belly pan